robertbraeutigam/scan/README.md

 A logical connection is a connection between two devices identified by their public static keys.
 All devices have a static key pair, the public part of which identifies the device uniquely and securely on the network.
-There can be at most one logical connection between any two devices, because the unordered pair of public static keys uniquely identifies a logical connection.
+There can be at most two logical connection between any two devices, because the ordered pair of public static keys uniquely identifies a logical connection.
 Note however, that one TCP connection can tunnel more than one logical connection.

 If any parties to a communication encounter any errors in the protocol or interpretation of messages